 Will the Mobility Allowance or “Cash for Car” be a valid alternative to the company car?

-The Belgian government set itself a very ambitious goal to create a shift in mobility behaviour by providing an attractive alternative for the current company car schemes, adding that such alternative would need to be cost neutral for all parties involved.
+The government sets itself a very ambitious goal to create a shift in mobility behaviour by providing, what they feel is an alternative for the current company car schemes, with the aim for such alternative to be cost neutral for all parties involved.

-Deloitte made a first assessment to evaluate if the Mobility Allowance indeed strikes the correct balance between the interest of the employee and employer.
-Will the measure create a change in mobility behaviour, while at the same time respect budget neutrality?
+Will the measure create a change in mobility behaviour, while at the same time respecting budget neutrality?

-The report is based on the current status of the bill, which may be subject to amendments throughout the legislative process.
+The report is compiled while legislative changes remain upcoming.
 Hence, the information should be handled with caution and should not be considered as professional advice.
 Before making any decision or taking any action that may affect your finances or your business, please consult a qualified professional adviser.

 Cash for Car and other employee mobility news: